SU($N$) altermagnetism: Lattice models, magnon modes, and flavor-split bands: SU(2) local-moment altermagnet on the checkerboard lattice

 \section{SU(2) local-moment altermagnet on the checkerboard lattice}

-In this section, we compute the spectrum, discuss certain symmetries, and derive the chirality of the magnon modes of the SU(2) Heisenberg model considered in the main text.
+In this section, we present details on the spin-wave calculations we performed for the SU(2) Heisenberg model considered in the main text.
+This includes a discussion of the symmetries of the magnon spectrum and a derivation of the chirality of the magnon modes.
 The Hamiltonian

-has spins $S$ placed on the sites $(i\mu)$ of a checkerboard lattice, with $i$ and $\mu=A,B$ being unit-cell and sublattice indices. $J_1,J_2>0$ correspond to the solid and dashed couplings in Fig.~1(a) of the main paper.
-We shall treat the Hamiltonian within standard spin-wave theory, using the Holstein-Primakoff representation.
+has spins $S$ distributed on the sites $(i\mu)$ of a checkerboard lattice with $N_{s} = 2N_{c}$ sites and magnetic couplings $J_1>0$ ($J_2$) represented by the solid (dashed) lines in Fig.~1(a) of the main paper.